aragon/lock-to-vote-plugin/npm-artifacts/README.md

 The `build` script will:
 1. Move to `src`.
-2. Install its dependencies.
-3. Compile the contracts using Hardhat.
+2. Compile the contracts using Foundry.
-4. Generate their ABI.
+3. Generate their ABI.
-5. Extract their ABI and embed it into on `npm-artifacts/src/abi.ts`.
+4. Extract the ABI's and embed them into `npm-artifacts/src/abi.ts`.

 ### Publishing